-Or, look at how the state of California interprets the phrase “Made in USA”; they ignore the virtually all phrase, not using common sense criteria and discouraging companies that are dedicated to the American made agenda from striving to even try to achieve a USA made ethic.
+Confused yet?
+Look at how the state of California interpreted the phrase “Made in USA”; they ignored the virtually all phrase.
+They did not use common sense criteria and discouraged companies that are dedicated to the American made agenda from striving to even try to achieve a USA made ethic.
 According to a dissenting judge in the Benson v.
 Kwikset Corp. case, California has “intended to prevent practically every American manufacturer from being able to advertise that its products were made in America”; even the the U.S.S.
 Ronald Reagan, would be considered not to have been US made!
 California law states that all of a products parts “down to the last screw” must be domestically produced in order to qualify for Made in America acceptance.
 Today these laws have now been changed: See SB 633, Hill.
 Consumer protection: “Made in U.S.A.” label.

 As stated on the New York State Cornell University Law School website, according to the Federal Dept. of Transportation “A component is considered of U.S. origin if it is manufactured in the United States, regardless of the origin of its subcomponents.”